 My favourite thing to make this year was my black and white stripe dress it was just the right blend of challenging but still doable.
 The dress was also the first thing I made on my dress form, and I had lots of fun deciding just how the stripes should go.

 Just as a disclaimer, this is the worst project that made it to the blog.I made other mistakes that died before they were finished the garment.
 So my worst project is Sorbetto Shirt it’s too short, and I don’t like how the fabric looks on the shirt

 Biggest Lesson I Learnt

 This lesson will probably sound common sense to most people but took a while for it to sink in.
-I have to sew for the life I have while I love dresses most days it is jeans and a t-shirt.
-And that okay I just have to keep that in mind while sewing.
+I have to sew for the life I have, while I love dresses most days it’s jeans and a t-shirt.
+And that okay, I just have to keep that in mind while sewing.
 Right now my life is more casual, so it only makes sense to sew casual clothes.
 So simple but still extremely important that I keep this in mind while sewing.